Back in Circulation - Aaron Wolfe

 “The entire staff was very caring and considerate of what I was going through,” said Aaron.
 “If I would have put off the procedure any longer I can’t imagine what it would have been like.”

 Patients who undergo the procedure notice some veins disappear within days.
 However, most will take three to four months to fully disappear.
-Although Aaron still needs to wear compression stockings daily, six months since his initial procedure, he started a new job as a fork lift drive at Thor Motor Coach in Elkhart, Indiana and is enjoying life pain-free.
+Although Aaron still needs to wear compression stockings daily, he was able to start a new job as a forklift driver at Thor Motor Coach in Elkhart, Indiana and is enjoying life pain-free.